-Postgraduate degrees in data science are becoming more popular, but they are not usually required.
+Postgraduate degrees in data science are becoming more popular, but they aren't usually required.
 You may find a postgraduate qualification helpful if you want to learn analysis skills or are changing careers.
 Postgraduate qualifications are offered in subjects including MSc Data Science, MSc Business Analytics, MSc Data Science and Analytics, MSc Big Data.
-Search for postgraduate courses in data.
+Search postgraduate courses in data.

 You can also learn a lot of desirable data analysis skills through short courses offered at universities and specialist data schools, such as:

 - knowledge of data analysis tools - you don't need to know all of them at entry level, but you should show advanced skills in Excel and the use of at least one relational database

 - familiarity with other relational databases (e.g. MS Access)

 - knowledge of data modelling, data cleansing, and data enrichment techniques

 - Google Analytics, SEO, keyword analysis and web analytics aptitude, for marketing analyst roles